DiegoBonelli/diegobonelli.github.io/_pages/research.md

 ### Anchor Tag (aka.
 Link)

+I am a Ph.D. candidate in Finance at the Norwegian School of Economics.
+My research interests are asset pricing, market microstructure, and financial intermediation.
 This is an example of a [link](http://github.com "Github"). <div href="#" class="btn">Click me!</div>

 {% if site.author.googlescholar %}